chartjs/Chart.js/docs/general/colors.md

 :::tip Note

-If you are using UMD version of Chart.js, this plugin will be enabled by default.
-You can disable it by setting option `enabled` to `false`:
+If you are using the UMD version of Chart.js, this plugin will be enabled by default.
+You can disable it by setting the `enabled` option to `false`:

 ```js
 const options = {